 If you ant to go to Phnom Penh, there are standard buses that take about 6hrs and an express bus that takes about 4.5hrs.

-If you need anymore information, just let me know! about 3 years ago
+If you need anymore information, just let me know! over 3 years ago